The aims of the English Curriculum at Gilded Hollins are to:

 Writing:

+Writing stems from quality texts, film units, class projects or extra curricular activities that may stimulate children’s interests and enthusiasm for writing.
 Within a weekly period, during English lessons, each class will be taught one lesson with a discrete grammar focus; one comprehension / reading skills lesson; a lesson based on text analysis followed by a series of lessons where children may participate in shared or group writing as well as planning and scripting their own piece of writing.
 It is at the teacher’s discretion as to how they order these lessons.
 Children will be given the opportunity to act upon feedback and edit and improve their independent writing during lesson time.
 In this way, all the elements of the writing process are embedded as one whole.
 This approach to writing is consistent across the school.
+Over the year, children will experience a range of writing types including fiction, non-fiction and poetry.
+The skills learnt during writing sessions are expected to be applied across the curriculum.

 Key Stage 2 children are taught weekly spelling patterns and rules, building on the spelling patterns taught in the children's phonics lessons in KS1.
 Some of the rules are revision of the previous phase or year group in school.
 In each spelling lesson, the children are taught the rule and then have chance to verbally explain, in a rally robin, why certain words are spelt the way they are.
 This is modelled by the teacher first to ensure the children are explaining using the spelling rule.
 The next part of the lesson gives the children chance to practise applying the rule to 15-18 words; this is marked straight away and any misconceptions are addressed.
 The lesson finishes with children being taught specific exceptions to the rule they have been learning.